 - Next, prepare a bowl of cold water.
 Place the strainer over it and soak the shredded chicken for about 20 minutes.
 Drain it in the strainer and repeat this process four or five times.

 - For the sixth time, place the strainer in the bowl of cold water and put the whole thing in the refrigerator and leave it overnight.
-The next morning, drain it, rinse it a few more times under running cold water, then drain the shredded chicken completely, squeeze out the extra water and set it aside.
+The next morning, drain it, rinse it a few more times under running cold water, then drain the shredded chicken completely, squeezing out the extra water and setting it aside.

 - Put the milk in a large saucepan and boil it for several minutes.
 Add the shredded chicken to the milk and blend it with a hand blender two or three times until very smooth.
 Return the pan to the heat and continue to cook it for about 20 minutes more, stirring it constantly.